apple/swift-migration-guide/Guide.docc/MigrationGuide.md

 Regardless of where your project is in this process, this guide provides concepts and practical help to ease the migration.

-Here you will find articles and code examples that will:
+You will find articles and code examples here that:

 - Explain the concepts used by Swift's data-race safety model.
 - Outline a possible way to get started with migration.